Bedding Builders: 5 Items Make a Lasting Bed Set

 - Add warmth and design flair with quilts vs coverlets.

 - Finish with essential bedding and extras.
+Goodnight!

 - Comforter: Comforters have a quilted, evenly distributed filling that can not be removed.
 Comforters usually come with matching sets and offered a more layered look to the bed.
 Comforters can be harder to clean if they are not machine washable and may be hot for a warm sleeper.
+Edward, the Vampire, likes comforters because he gets cold in his coffin.

 - Care: Some bedding requires dry-cleaning.
 Not all bedding is machine washable!
 Check the information to see the best caring instructions.